DadaMonad/dadamonad.github.io/yjs/tutorial.markdown

 ### Polymer Elements

-I want to make yjs as easy as possible.
+I want to make Yjs as easy as possible.
 When I [stumbled upon Polymer](https://plus.google.com/110297010634240861782/posts/FireNaHeDB6), I was amazed how it can be to create complex applications with just a few linew of code.

 <!--div align="center">
 <iframe width="560" style="max-width:100%" height="315" src="//www.youtube.com/embed/svfu9iQ8cyg" frameborder="0" allowfullscreen></iframe>
 </div-->

-yjs as a *custom element* makes building collaborative applications _sooo_ easy.
+Yjs as a *custom element* makes building collaborative applications _sooo_ easy.
 Just bind your shared values to the elements that you want to make collaborative.

 {% highlight html %}